corda/samples-kotlin/Advanced/syndicated-lending/README.md

 run vaultQuery contractStateType: net.corda.samples.lending.states.SyndicateState
 ```

-On receiving the syndicate creation request, participating banks could verify the project and loan terms and submit
+On receiving the syndicate creation request, participating banks (BankOfSneha, BankOfTom) can verify the project and loan terms and submit
 bids for the amount of fund they wish to lend by using the below flow.

 ```